zahraShahsavan/SimpleBankingCloudNativeSystem/README.md

-# SimpleBankingCloudNativeSystem
+# UI_Module_OnlineCoreBank

-simple banking system based on cloud
+simple banking system based on cloud and this is a microservice for ui